East Timorese rebellion of 1911–1912: Republican revolution

 On 5 October 1910, a revolution in Portugal overthrew the monarchy and established the First Republic.
 The revolution in the metropole had repercussions in the colonies.
 In both East Timor and Macau, the governors resigned and the Jesuits were expelled.
 According to some reports, a rumour of the revolution first reached Dili through an Australian visitor, but it was confirmed officially by telegram on 7 October.
 On 8 October, the protected cruiser São Gabriel arrived from Darwin with further confirmation.
 On 30 October, the outgoing governor, Alfredo Cardoso de Soveral Martins, formally proclaimed the republic before an assembly that included his fellow officials, military officers, churchmen and the leading men of commerce.
 The royal flag was taken down and the new republic flag run up.
 On 5 November, in a series of public announcements, Governor Martins confirmed that the new republic was to be a democratic one, and that royal symbols would progressively be removed from military uniforms, government letterheads, etc. The old patacas would continue to circulate as legal tender.

 The republican revolution was met with confusion by many native Timorese, who treated the royal flag as a lulic symbol and part of their regal paraphernalia.
 This attitude had long been encouraged by Portuguese officials, who now had to explain why the old ensign was being replaced.
 The Dutch of West Timor took advantage of the situation by distributing pictures of Queen Wilhelmina amongst the men of the disputed region of Lakmaras, in the hopes of giving a pro-Dutch turn to their royalist and anti-republican sentiment.

 Martins left Dili in early November, after the death of his wife.
 He was replaced on an interim basis by his secretary, Captain Anselmo Augusto Coelho de Carvalho, who in turn was replaced on 22 December by Captain José Carrazedo de Sousa Caldas Vianna e Andrade.
 The next day (23 December), on orders from Lisbon, the Jesuits of Soibada were expelled, along with some Canossian nuns.
 While the mission house at Soibada was taken over by non-Jesuit missionaries, the effect of the removal of the lulic Jesuits was similar to that of removing the royal ensign.
 At the same time, Masonic lodges were set up in Dili, which even some educated Timorese joined.
 The Chinese community in Dili, composed of immigrants from Macau, was broadly pro-republican.
 Marches were held in the street to celebrate the Chinese republican revolution that took place in 1911.

 Portuguese forces

 At the start of the revolt, the Portuguese forces included 56 European infantrymen and an artillery section with two officers (sergeants) and 114 troops (eighteen Europeans and ninety-six Africans).
 In addition to these, the colonial government could count on second-line native troops (moradores) and the levies (arraias) of the loyal native chieftains.
 Some of these were stationed in Dili.
-Depending on rank, a soldier might carry a Remington rolling block rifle or an old flintlock musket.
+Depending on their rank, the soldiers carried either Remington Rolling Block rifles or outdated flintlock muskets.
 The moradores were frequently armed with nothing more than a catana or cutlass.